sematic-ai/sematic/docs/functions.md

 ## Execution status

-The execution status of Sematic Functions is tracked and visualizable in the UI.
+The execution status of Sematic Functions is tracked and visualizable in the Dashboard.
 There are 4 statuses:

 * **Pending** – The function is waiting for upstream functions to complete
 * **Running** – The function or some of its nested functions are currently executing
 * **Succeeded** – The function has completed and has a concrete output (not a future), you can view it in the UI
 * **Failed** – The function has failed.
-The exception can be inspected in the UI (coming soon).
+The exception can be inspected in the Dashboard logs tab.

 ## Artifact tracking